Competition and Efficiency of Coalitions in Cournot Games with Uncertainty: Technical Preliminaries

 In the deterministic setting, we ignore the second stage of the game.
 Therefore the payoff for firm $i$ is:

 Compared with \eqref{eqn:pi}, note that the cost for shortfall is omitted.
 For the rest of the paper, we use overlined variables to represent quantities in the deterministic game.

 Consider the game defined by $(\opi_1,\dots,\opi_N)$.
-By the same reasoning as in Proposition \ref{prop:NE}, a Nash equilibrium exists for this game.
-Let $\overline{\mathcal X}$ denote the set of all Nash equilibria.
-Since there is no uncertainty, we measure efficiency with respect to $\ymax$ and analogously define the efficiency ratio $\overline{r}$ as
+By the same reasoning as in Proposition \ref{prop:NE}, a unique Nash equilibrium exists for this game, denoted by $(\ox_1,\dots,\ox_N)$.
+The social welfare $U(y)$ is maximized at $\ymax$.
+The efficiency ratios for this game are defined as: